-Most customers think - "I don't need hiking poles!
+Most customers think - "I don't need to rent hiking poles!
 Those are for older folks with bad knees, not me!"
 Think again.

 Look at it this way, by answering these questions:

 Do you ever grab the handrail when going up or down a stairway?

 If you step onto the seat of a chair to reach something, do you first grab the back of chair for balance?